akarsakov/projects/coursera/data_science/getting_and_cleaning_data_week3/README.md

 3. Add descriptive activity names to name the activities and appropriately labels for variables.
 4. Creates tidy data set with the average of each variable for each activity and each subject.

+##### How to use script:
+1. Download dataset from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones# and unzip it to working directory.
+2. Run `run_analysis.R` script.
+3. Resulting dataset will be stored in `tidy_data.txt` file.

 ##### Remarks
-- If you are interested how `run_analysis.R` script works feel free to inspect the code.
+- If you are interesting how `run_analysis.R` script works feel free to inspect the code.
 Script contains a lot of describing comments.
 - I prefer `UpperCamelCase` naming convension for names of variables.